-The wire does just what it sounds like: it allows you to put more space between two Bits.
+The wire allows you to extend your circuits and put more space between two Bits.

-The XOR Bit is a logic gate with two inputs.
-Think of it as “exclusive or”.
+The XOR Bit is a logic gate with 2 inputs.
+Think of it as "exclusive or."

-The light blue light wire is about four feet long and can be bent, shaped, sewn or stapled.
+The light blue light wire is about 4 feet long and can be bent, shaped, sewn, or stapled.

 The number Bit displays information about the signal it’s receiving from other Bits.

 The RGB LED Bit is a special light whose color you can adjust.